-In 2017 there were 128,188 reportable car accidents in the State of Pennsylvania and 80,612 resulting injuries.
-11,160 of those accidents occurred right here in Philadelphia with 7,977 resulting injuries.
+In 2019, there were 125,267 total reportable crashes across the Commonwealth of Pennsylvania, according to the Pennsylvania Department of Transportation.
+Out of those incidents, there were 1,059 total collision fatalities and 76,243 total collision injuries.
 No one gets in his or her car expecting to get into an accident, so it is impossible to prepare for the disruption a car crash can cause in your life.
 Property damage, injuries, insurance companies, missing work, and medical bills are just a few of the disruptions that often have to be dealt with after car accidents.
 If you have been injured in a car accident due to another driver’s fault and you are wondering if you need an attorney, the answer is yes.
-Call Philadelphia car crash attorney, Daniel S. Doyle, to schedule a consultation.
+Call our car accident lawyer in Philadelphia, PA, Daniel S. Doyle, to schedule a consultation.
 Let our car crash experts help to keep these disruptions to a minimum while you recover from your injuries.

 An important fact about insurance companies: They are not on your side and they are not looking out for your best interests.
 If you receive a call from the at fault driver’s insurance company, you do not have to talk to them.
 Insurance companies have two goals in these phone calls: